Serechops/Serechops-Stash/README.md

-# Serechops-Stash - An Index page for all Stash related plugins
+# Serechops-Stash - A Stash Plugin Index

 Please add this index as a new source in your Stash > Settings > Plugins: https://serechops.github.io/Serechops-Stash/index.yml